loosolab/biodaten23-24-scATAC-clustering/wp2/README.md

 ### 3. Evaluate
 - Ontology labels were used as reference data to evaluate the accuracy of the annotation produced by the MarkerRepo
 - Homology-based annotation: evaluate the effects on the annotation when using translated human markers vs. using human markers
-- Automate the annotation process as much as possible (the functions are described in detail in codes section)
+- Automate the annotation process as much as possible, the functions are described in the files: auto_annotation.py and auto_annotation_notebook.ipynb) (please see codes section)